lban2049/fastapi/.aigne/doc-smith/docs/user-guide-query-parameters.md

     return fake_items_db[skip : skip + limit]
 ```

-In this case, if you go to the URL:
+If you go to the URL:

 `http://127.0.0.1:8000/items/`